-If you’re not happy with your IT consultant in Los Angeles, consider organizing an ITexit campaign that explores finding a new one.
+If you’re not happy with your Los Angeles IT services, consider organizing an ITexit campaign that explores finding a new one.
 The last thing you need to worry about is overpaying a firm that doesn’t deliver on its promises.
 Your business depends on moving forward by keeping up with new technology that helps— not hurts— your bottom line.
-Here are ways to exit a bad IT consultant and enter a brave new world of higher quality services.
+Here are ways to exit bad IT services and enter a brave new world of higher quality services.

-Suppose your provider of IT consultant in Los Angeles is letting your company down with frequent downtime and lack of ability to fix problems sufficiently.
+Suppose your provider of Los Angeles IT services is letting your company down with frequent downtime and lack of ability to fix problems sufficiently.
 Let’s go one step further and say they’re just ripping you off and you’re not getting much ROI out of the deal.
 Ideally, you resisted signing a long-term agreement in the first place.
 But if you do happen to be locked into a long-term deal, there are still ways to get out.

 - Both parties agree to terminate the contract

 - The provider has caused damages to your property or reputation

 - You’ve been billed inappropriately for services you didn’t receive

 - Lack of willingness to perform the contract warrants termination

 - The provider has been bought out by another company

 - No contract was signed or the agreement has already expired

 Before leaving your provider, research the market to find a replacement that’s more suitable for your needs.
 Use your experience to study future agreements more carefully.
 Consider a firm that offers flexible contracts so that you can decide over time if you wish to have a long-term relationship with them.
 Here are some key essentials to look for in your next IT services contract: